geopython/pywps-flask/README.rst

 Docker
 ------
 The docker folder contains 2 subfolders, each subfolder contains a differente pywps implementation.
-Folder ``flask`` has the default pywps4-demo implementation using only Flask while folder ``nginx``  implements pywps using Nginx and Green unicorn as WSGI server.
+Folder ``flask`` has the default pywps-flask implementation using only Flask while folder ``nginx``  implements pywps using Nginx and Green unicorn as WSGI server.

 Docker-flask